apache/bigtop/bigtop-deploy/juju/hadoop-spark/README.md

 application layer.
 This provides a highly-available service on top of a cluster of machines, each of which may be prone to failure.

+Spark is a fast and general engine for large-scale data processing.

-This bundle provides a complete deployment of the core components of the [Apache Bigtop](http://bigtop.apache.org/) platform to perform distributed data processing at scale.
-These components
+This bundle provides a complete deployment of Hadoop and Spark components from [Apache Bigtop](http://bigtop.apache.org/) that performs distributed data processing at scale.
+Ganglia and rsyslog applications are also provided to monitor cluster health and syslog activity.

-include:
+## Bundle Composition

+The applications that comprise this bundle are spread across 9 units as
+follows:

   * NameNode (HDFS)
   * ResourceManager (YARN)
+    * Colocated on the NameNode unit
-  * Slaves (DataNode and NodeManager)
+  * Slave (DataNode and NodeManager)
+    * 3 separate units
-  * Spark (Master and Workers)
+  * Spark (Master and Worker)
+  * Plugin (Facilitates communication with the Hadoop cluster)
+    * Colocated on the Spark unit
-  * Zeppelin (Web based cluster interface)
+  * Zeppelin (Web interface for Hadoop/Spark)
-    * Plugin (colocated on zeppelin; connects to the Hadoop cluster)
+    * Colocated on the Spark unit
-  * Zookeeper (High Availability coordinator)
+  * Zookeeper
+    * 3 separate units
+  * Ganglia (Web interface for monitoring cluster metrics)
+  * Rsyslog (Aggregate cluster syslog events in a single location)
+    * Colocated on the Ganglia unit

 Deploying this bundle gives you a fully configured and connected Apache Bigtop cluster on any supported cloud, which can be easily scaled to meet workload demands.

-## Deploying
+# Deploying

 A working Juju installation is assumed to be present.
 If you have not yet set up Juju, please follow the [getting-started][] instructions